Common Injuries in Construction Accidents in San Diego

 December 17, 2024

-Construction sites are among the most hazardous work environments in San Diego, exposing workers to a wide range of risks.
+Construction sites are among the most hazardous work environments in San Diego, and common injuries in construction accidents range from broken bones to life-altering spinal cord damage.
 From heavy machinery to working at heights, the potential for serious injury is significant.

-At Hulburt Law Firm, our construction accident attorneys have extensive experience advocating for injured construction workers and their families.
-Below, we explore some of the most common jobsite injuries.
+At Hulburt Law Firm, our San Diego construction accident attorneys have extensive experience advocating for injured construction workers and their families.
+Below, we explore some of the most common jobsite injuries and what they mean for your health, your livelihood, and your legal rights.

 Fractures and Broken Bones